feathersjs/docs/clients/primus.md

 ## React Native Usage

 TODO (EK): Add some of the specific React Native things we needed to change to properly support websockets.
-I'm pretty sure this doesn't work so it's still a WIP.
+I'm pretty sure this doesn't completely work so it's still a WIP.
+PR's welcome!

 ```bash
 $ npm install feathers feathers-primus feathers-hooks primus